aimeos/upscheme/README.md

 The API of DBAL is very verbose and you need to write lots of code even for simple things.
 Upscheme uses Doctrine DBAL to offer an easy to use API for upgrading the database schema of your application with minimal code.
-Let's compare some example code you have to write for DBAL and for Upscheme in a migration.
+For the Upscheme example above, these lines of code are the equivalent for DBAL in a migration:

-#### DBAL

 ```php
 $dbalManager = $conn->createSchemaManager();